symfony/symfony-docs/components/dom_crawler.rst

     $crawler = new Crawler(null, $uri, useHtml5Parser: true);

-By doing do, the crawler will use the HTML5 parser provided by the `masterminds/html5`_ library to parse the documents.
+By doing so, the crawler will use the HTML5 parser provided by the `masterminds/html5`_ library to parse the documents.

 .. versionadded:: 6.3